-In the South of the Philippines and just a short ferry ride from Cebu, Bohol, and Siquijor, there is a charming City named Dumaguete with loads of things to do and tourist spots within the City itself and neighbouring Valencia region.
+In the South of the Philippines and just a short ferry ride from Cebu, Bohol, and Siquijor, there is a charming City named Dumaguete with loads of things to do, and tourist spots within the City itself and neighboring Valencia region.

 Forget about the bustling streets in Cebu or chaotic Manila, life in Dumaguete City goes by at an easy-going pace.

 Although it may seem like a low-key destination mostly known with students for the Silliman University, within the City there are a handful of Dumaguete Tourist Spots to explore.
 And a 30-minute ride into the highlands leads to a whole different climate in the Valencia region packed with tourist attractions unlike any other.